MOohamedMahfouz/shift_scheduling_task/README.md

 - When an employee requests a shift, the system starts a transaction and locks the shift record.
 - If there is enough capacity (based on max employees), the request is stored as **pending**.
 - If the shift is full, the request is rejected.
-- Pending requests are automatically rejected after 5 minutes (via a scheduled task or a cleanup job), releasing reserved slots.
+- Pending requests are automatically rejected after 5 minutes (via a scheduled task), releasing reserved slots.
 - Overlapping shifts are checked before allowing a request.

 This approach ensures that concurrent requests are processed safely without over-allocating resources.